nilsreiter/uima-util/README.md

 - `MapAnnotations`: Creates new annotations with the same span as existing annotations, optionally deleting the existing ones
 - `SetDocumentId`: Sets the document id
 - `SetJCasLanguage`: Sets the document language
+- `WindowAnnotator`: Adds an annotation over `n` base annotations (e.g., tokens)
+- `WordListTagger`: Tags all occurrences of words provided in a list
 - `AnnotationUtil`
     - `trim()`: Various methods to trim annotations (removing whitespace at the front and end).